 It is with James Mill, and, later, with Harriet Taylor, that the Autobiography is primarily concerned.
 The opening chapters tell the story of James Mill’s attempts to rear the perfect leader of the Philosophic Radicals, attempts that have seemed to many less like the education of a flesh-and-blood child than the programming of a reasoning machine.
-Many readers have, perhaps unwisely, seen this regime as the perfect expression of the educational policy of a man “grown mechanical in head and heart.”
-Professor Mazlish is properly cautious about accepting the younger Mill’s account at face value; but even he, I think, gives less weight than he ought to the circumstances of that account’s composition.
-It was written in the winter of 1853-1854, when Mill thought that he and Harriet were dying of consumption; the “Life,” as they called …
+Many readers have, perhaps unwisely, seen this regime as the perfect expression of the educational policy of a man “grown mechanical in head and heart.”2 Professor Mazlish is properly cautious about accepting the younger Mill’s account at face value; but even he, I think, gives less weight than he ought to the circumstances of that account’s composition.
+It was written in the winter of 1853-1854, when Mill thought that he and…

 This article is available to online subscribers only.

 Please choose from one of the options below to access this article:

 Purchase a print premium subscription (20 issues per year) and also receive online access to all all content on nybooks.com.

 Purchase an Online Edition subscription and receive full access to all articles published by the Review since 1963.